Maternal and Child Health Training Program

 The Division of MCH Workforce Development uses a nationally focused multiyear strategic plan to guide its work and offer guidance to other entities invested in the MCH workforce.
 Four major themes drive our 2012-2020 National Goals: MCH Workforce Development, Diversity and Health Equity, Interdisciplinary/Interprofessional Training and Practice, and Science, Innovation and Quality Improvement.
 Read more about our current investments and core values…

-In Fiscal Year 2013, the Division of MCH Workforce Development awarded 151 grants, an investment of $47 million.
+In Fiscal Year 2015, the Division of MCH Workforce Development awarded 152 grants, an investment of $47 million.
 Grants are awarded to develop trainees for leadership roles in the areas of MCH teaching, research, clinical practice, public health administration and policy making, and community-based programs.
+In addition, grantees in community practice often support the development of family-centered, culturally competent pediatric clinicians and public health professionals.
+Currently, Healthy Tomorrows funds 38 grants across 22 states.